hckrtst/notesnsnippets/learning_algorithms/README.md

 But how do we get the second-largest value?

 That value lost to the largest value in one of the rounds.
 Not necessarily the last round...see why?

 ### Complexity
+Terrible performance...do not use.
+F!ck what a waste of time....